Pros and Cons of Reverse Mortgages

 What is a reverse mortgage and how does it work?

 A reverse mortgage is a type of loan that allows eligible seniors to tap into their home equity without the obligation of monthly payments.
 Traditional mortgages pay down the balance over the life of the loan, but the balance of a reverse mortgage grows over time as interest charges increase the amount owed.
-There are multiple types of reverse mortgages; borrowers can receive a stream of payments, a lump sum or a line of credit.

-Casey Fleming, a mortgage advisor and the author of "The Loan Guide: How to Get the Best Possible Mortgage," advises borrowers that "a reverse mortgage is a lifetime loan, meaning that as long as you live in the property, maintain it and pay your taxes and insurance, it cannot be called or terminated.
+Casey Fleming, a mortgage advisor and the author of "The Loan Guide: How to Get the Best Possible Mortgage," advised that "a reverse mortgage is a lifetime loan, meaning that as long as you live in the property, maintain it and pay your taxes and insurance, it cannot be called or terminated.
 However, if you move out for more than 12 months, the loan is now due and payable.
 You have six to 12 months after it's called to come up with a plan to pay it off."

 Pros of a reverse mortgage